galadrielbriere/ClustOmics/README.md

 ```

 ## 2) SNAKEMAKE CONFIGURATION FILE
 Fill the configuration file <i>config.yaml</i> according to the specifications indicated in it.
+The integration scenarios are defined in this configuration file.

 ## 3) RUN CLUSTOMICS
 ```